scikit-image/scikit-image/doc/source/skips/0-governance.rst

   on the issue or pull-request page (lazy consensus).

-- **Changes to the API principles and changes to dependencies or supported versions** require a :ref:`skip` and follow the decision-making process outlined above.
+- **Changes to the API principles and changes to dependencies or supported Python versions** require a :ref:`skip` and follow the decision-making process outlined above.

 - **Changes to this governance model or our mission, vision, and values** require a :ref:`skip` and follow the decision-making process outlined above.